alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

 at least for five minutes,
 so this is the time frame that we had for our experiments.

-So the experiments went as follows: change the DNS, wait for some seconds until exchanges started sending traffic, see if it broke, revert.
+Each individual experiment went as follows: change the DNS, wait for some seconds until exchanges start sending traffic, see if it breaks, revert the DNS to point to the ELB.
-Then research in the logs where it broke and why.
+Then research in the logs to find out where it broke and why.

 We had to fine-tune a few parameters in Nginx because we were running out of file descriptors so fast: